► New Chinese electric city car

 The T03 was launched back in 2020 in China but is only just now on the cusp of reaching European shores thanks to distribution networks from Stellantis.
 The car has been developed almost entirely in-house – even the battery is homegrown, aside from a few of the cells – but some of the styling quirks seem familiar.

-There’s an air of Fiat small car to the T03, specifically the 500 crossed in ways with the Panda, though if someone had pissed a Twingo badge on the back and told me it’s French, I’d have probably believed them too.
+There’s an air of Fiat small car to the T03, specifically the 500 crossed in ways with the Panda, though if someone had pissed a Twingo badge on the back and told me it’s French, I’d have probably believed that too.
 So what if it features a few European styling cues – nothing wrong with that.
 Does the T03 drive and feel like a European car?
 Keep reading to find out.

 What are the specs?